regycloud/LaravelBlogs/README.md

 The demo of this web app(日本語): https://youtu.be/KzhEwDChu0w

 This is a blog application built with Laravel 11, React.js, and SQLite as the database.
 It uses Inertia.js to connect Laravel and React, creating an interactive web application.
 The styling is handled with Tailwind CSS.
+The starter kit is using Jetstream.

 ## Features